 June 7: National Chocolate Ice Cream Day.
 Please note that yesterday was Gardening Exercise Day.
 If you observed it, you have our permission to indulge in an extra scoop of ice cream.

 June 11: St. Barnabas Day.
 The patron saint of peacemakers.
 Traditionally, the day to make a Barnaby garland of roses, sweet woodruff, and ragged Robin (aka wild William).

 June 19.
 Juneteenth.
-Celebrating the end of slavery and the beginning of a long, hard road to racial equality in America
+Celebrating the end of slavery and the beginning of a long, difficult road to racial justice in America.

-June 20: The summer solstice—the official beginning of summer
+June 20: Father’s Day.
+Also, the summer solstice—the official beginning of summer.

 June 22: National Onion Rings Day.
 Yes, onions are an herb, too—and good for you, (although not necessarily when they’re deep-fried).

-June 23: St. John’s Eve, a time to celebrate Midsummer
+June 23: St. John’s Eve, a traditional European celebration of Midsummer’s magic

 June 27: National Orange Blossom Day.
 It’s also National Indian Pudding Day.